j-mohammadi/RL-RacingCar/README.md

 ## Multi Agent

-When running the code above, I realised that what while learning was indeed happening, the python programm was slow, even with `tensorflow-gpu` activated.
+When running the code above, I realized that while learning was indeed happening, the python program was slow, even with `tensorflow-gpu` activated.
 I then decided to make some modification to the algorithm in order to further reduce computing time.

-The first thing I did was to create a copy of the environment without GPU thanks to the class `car_environment_blind` so that we save some displaying time.
-Then, I implemented an DQN algorithm that used several agent-environments pairs, and compute the `.predict()` methods simulstaneously for outputing action values.
+The first thing I did was to create a copy of the environment without GPU thanks to the class `car_environment_blind` so that we save some display time.
+Then, I implemented an DQN algorithm that used several agent-environments pairs, and computed the `.predict()` methods simultaneously for outputting action values.
 This change is paramount because tensorflow's neural networks are not optimized for predicting single values.

-Those changed displayed below helped me greatly reduce learning time.
+Those changes displayed below helped me greatly reduce learning time.

 ```
 class MultiDQN_Agent():